 - Superpower Lottery: Mantis possesses telepathy, empathy, pyrokinesis, plant control, astral projection and can sense and attack weak points.

 - Tastes Like Purple: According to Cosmo, her thoughts smell of flowers.

 - Third-Person Person: Always refers to herself in the third person as "this one"; this probably has to do with her upbringing by the Priests of Pama, an Oriental pacifistic sect of alien origin whose teachings bear a considerable similarity to real-life Eastern philosophy (which has referring to oneself in the third person as a common practice of "distancing oneself from the ego").
 Her husband (the Cotati in Swordsman's body), who spent a significant part of his life at the Temple, also speaks like this, implying that this speech pattern is a custom of the Priests.

-- Taken Up to Eleven, since she even thinks about herself in the third person.
+- She even thinks about herself in the third person.
 Interestingly, this is apparently a conscious choice: in issue #135b, she refers to herself in the first person and then corrects herself: "You're playing some monstrous game with m... with this one"◊.
 When Silver Surfer asks her to stop doing this◊, she retorts very cleverly by making him admit he's romantically interested in her◊, and continues to speak like this.